Backbeats (Lost in Translation) Lost in Translation (2003)

 6. [16m] Bob and Charlotte cross paths in the elevator without speaking; a small smile passes.

 They share a confined mirrored space for the length of a few floors.
 He is the only other Westerner she has registered; she is the only person in the box not staring straight ahead.
-The exchange is barely a gesture, but the film has now placed them in the same orbit.
-Sets up the parallel-insomnia bar scene that will follow.
+Sets up the parallel-insomnia bar scene at beat 9.

 7. [18m] Bob fields a long late-night fax from Lydia about his son's birthday and the carpet samples.